sourcehut-mirrors/chawan/doc/config.md

 : **boolean**

 : When set to true, elements with an "autofocus" attribute are focused on automatically after the buffer is loaded.

   If scripting is enabled, this also allows scripts to focus on elements.

 meta-refresh = buffer.meta-refresh
 : **"never"** / **"always"** / **"ask"**

-: Whether or not `http-equiv=refresh` meta tags should be respected.
-"never" completely disables them, "always" automatically accepts all of them, "ask" brings up a pop-up menu.
+: Whether or not `http-equiv=refresh` meta tags and headers should be respected.  "never" completely disables them, "always" automatically accepts all of them, "ask" brings up a pop-up menu.

 history = buffer.history
 : **boolean**